wgehner/beercss-in-app/README.md

 ```
 Stop and restart the app.

-Portrait now seems ok, but landscape is broken.
+Portrait now seems ok at first sight, but landscape is visibly broken.

 It appears that the nav and main.responsive margins are not relative to the body.